-The JLab JBuds Air true wireless includes two pairs of Cush-Fins, three ear tips, a charging bag with an integrated USB charging cable, and true wireless earbuds.
+The JLab JBuds Air includes two pairs of Cush-Fins, three pairs of earbuds, a charging bag with an integrated usb cable, and true wireless earbuds.

 The packaging’s interior is very user-friendly.
-It displays the advanced controls of the earbuds, which I often used when learning how to use them.
+It displays the advanced controls of the earbuds.
+The on-ear controls are divided in function between the left and right ear. which I often used when learning how to use them.

 How was the JLab JBuds air built?

 Plastic is a popular material, and everything in the 500mAh case and the earbuds is made from it.
 It included silicone ear tips that seal the outside world out well and included Cush-Fins effectively keep the large earbuds in place during vigorous movements.